UDI Implementation-Why You Need to Begin Today

 Regulatory Affairs will also benefit from implementing UDIs.
 Improving the recall process will help reduce costs through easier tracking of which customers to contact, versus what is typically a very arduous and time-consuming process today.
 Starting now will also allow you to control the pace of the required changes to your organization, and collect data needed to submit to GUDID.
 This regulation will put your organization under a tremendous amount of pressure without having to deal with the crisis of a short implementation window.

 The most common mistake I have seen organizations make is poor planning around UDI implementation.
-They significantly underestimate the amount of time it will take to implement UDI, the amount of change that will occur within the organization to be complaint and being able to manage the ongoing requirements of UDI.
+They significantly underestimate the amount of time it will take to implement UDI, the amount of change that will occur within the organization to be compliant, and being able to manage the ongoing requirements of UDI.
 These issues are compounded for multi-site organizations, where project planning is critical.

 Earlier in this blog, I mentioned hospitals using barcodes to charge fees for devices used by patients.
 This information will be added to the patient’s electronic health record.
 From there, this information will work its way into large population databases, such as claim data.
 Manufacturers will ultimately be able to use this claim data to identify new potential intended uses for products, and thereby expand their target markets.